laubsterboy/infinitum/readme.txt

 == Changelog ==

+= 1.6.0 - 2026-02-20 =
+* Updated: theme.json to add settings.border.radiusSizes that match the sizes for spacing

 = 1.5.0 - 2026-02-06 =
 * Updated: theme.json to remove block based styling for margins to instead let core WordPress layout framework CSS classes handle margins, which also provides more control to child themes.